 From the hotel, on the crest of a hill, the view included the Connecticut River, the Green Mountains of Vermont, New Hampshire's White Mountains, and Silver Lake, on which some say they have seen the ghost of the Sorceress.

-Others say the lake is bottomless.
+Some say the lake is bottomless

 “In the 19th century, people would apparently take the train to North Stratford (N.H.), and then a horse and buggy in to the springs, to the ‘healing waters' as they called them,” Whittaker says.

-Are the Brunswick Springs of Vermont really cursed?
+Brunswick Springs of Vermont really cursed?

 Dr. Rowell, a dentist, owned the hotel, and after he enlarged it in 1894, it burned to the ground.